Knitschi/CPFCMake/documentation/APIDocModules.rst

 The base directory in which sphinx searches for files that contribute to the documentation.
-When the argument is not given, :code:`CMAKE_SOURCE_DIR` is used in order to look for documentation files in all packages of the CI-project.
+When the argument is not given, :code:`CMAKE_SOURCE_DIR` is used in order to look for documentation files in all package-components of the CI-project.

 CONFIG_FILE_DIR
 ^^^^^^^^^^^^^^^